yu239-zz/PyQvod/README.md

 INTRODUCTION:
 -------------

-PyQvod_v0.5 is a python wrapper for Qvod (in windows) + wine, inspired by a java version here:
+PyQvod is a python wrapper for Qvod (in windows) + wine, inspired by a java version here:

 http://www.ubuntusoft.com/qvod-download-for-linux.html